scottlapoint/remix_services_4_sale/README.md

 $15 - Jane Child - Don't Want To Fall In Love\
 $5 - Jaydee - Plastic Dreams 97\
 $5 - Jenna Drey - Why Should I Believe You - The Remixes\
+$5 - Jessica Simpson – This Is The Remix\
 $5 - Jet Fuel Featuring Rob Base & DJ E-Z Rock – Take This Party Higher\
 $5 - Jennifer - Da-dee-da\
 $3 - Jennifer Lopez - If You Had My Love\
+$3 - Jennifer Lopez - Let's Get Loud\
 $10 - Jessie And The Toy Boys Featuring Yelawolf – Push It (The Remixes)\
 $10 - Jewel – Intuition\
 $10 - Jewel - Stand\